amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Status-Reporting/Stakeholder-Engagement.md

 7. **Responsibilites & Roles** - clearly defined roles and responsibilies for communicating with stakeholders, including who who will be responsible for drafting communications, delivering messages, and responding to enquiries
 8. **Escalation Procedures** - outline procedures for escalating issues or cconcerns raised by stakeholders to the appropriate level of management or decision-makers for resolution
 9. **Risk Management** - identify potential communication risks and develop strategies for mitgating them.
 This could be addressing comunicaiton barriers, managing conflicts, or addressing stakeholder resistance
-10. **Evaluation & Improvement** - regularly evaluate the effectiveness of communicaiton efforts by gathering feedback from stakeholders and addressing whether communication objectives are being met.
-Use this feedback to make adjustments and improvements to the communication plan as needed
+10. **Evaluation & Improvement** - establish mechanisms for regularly evaluating the effectiveness of communicaiton efforts by gathering feedback from stakeholders and addressing whether communication objectives are being met.
+This feedback can be used to make adjustments and improvements to the communication plan as needed

 ## Considerations